 Our goal is to preserve the prison as authentically as possible, while opening it up to visitors to enjoy an exciting day at the beach, on a SUP board, at the water park or the cafe, scuba diving or enjoying a guided tour of the prison.

-For the last six years, the Rummu quarry and the territory of the Murru prison has been managed by Rummu Invest OÜ.
+For the last eight years, the Rummu quarry and the territory of the Murru prison has been managed by Rummu Invest OÜ.
 We are working closely with the county authorities, local village and always involve the local community in our day-to-day activities, especially during the active season.

 Come to Rummu!